Cajan19/nannyway/README.md

 # nannyway
+Less paperwork - more quality time.
-The nannyway app helps childminders to manage and organize the data of current and future children in their care
+The nannyway app helps childminders to quickly organize the data of current and future children in their care.

 ##Development
 ### Frontend